What is Ethernet: Key Terms & Concepts

-- Ethernet is the IEEE 802.3 protocol standard which defines a system of interconnecting multiple devices to form a Local Area Network (LAN) for communicating and sharing information and resources.
+Ethernet: The IEEE 802.3 protocol standard.
+It defines a system of interconnecting multiple devices to form a Local Area Network (LAN) for communicating and sharing information/resources.

-- Host, Client, Computer, Node, Server, and LAN Device refer to any Ethernet device connected to a network, and any device that may have its own IP address.
+Host, Client, Computer, Node, Server, & LAN Device: These terms refer to any Ethernet device connected to a network, as well as any device that has its own IP address.

-- IP refers to Internet Protocol and is the mechanism used on an Ethernet network to transport messages between nodes which include how they are addressed.
+IP / Internet Protocol: Mechanism used on an Ethernet network to transport messages between nodes.
+This includes how they are addressed.

-- The IP Address is a unique 32-bit ID number temporarily assigned to each Ethernet device interconnected on an IP network.
-It is usually expressed in dotted decimal format as 4 groups of 8-bit integers (octets) from 0 to 255, with a decimal placed between octets (for IPv4 addresses).
+IP Address: A unique 32-bit ID number temporarily assigned to each Ethernet device interconnected on an IP network.
+It is usually in dotted decimal format as four groups of 8-bit integers (octets) from 0 to 255; with a decimal placed between octets (for IPv4 addresses).

-- A Subnet Mask is a second 32-bit number used to sub-divide the IP address into two or more network groups by a logical AND combination between each IP address and corresponding mask bit.
+Subnet Mask: A 32-bit number used to sub-divide the IP address into two or more network groups by a logical AND combination between each IP address and corresponding mask bit.
 The result discerns the network address/ID from its node address space.
-The leading bits of the network ID are flagged by set )1_ bits in the mask, and its trailing bits are clear (0) for the node ID or host address space.
-The maximum value of the trailing bits minus 2 determine the largest number of devices that may connect to the sub-network identified (first/zero and last/all 1’s node address numbers are always reserved).
+Leading bits of the network ID are all set to “1,” and trailing bits are all set to “0” for the host address space.
+The maximum value of the trailing bits, minus 2, determine the largest number of devices that may connect to the sub-network identified (first/zero and last/all 1’s node address numbers are always reserved).

-- TCP is the Transmission Control Protocol of the transport layer of an Ethernet network that makes host-host communication possible by establishing host-client connections, imposing flow-control, synchronizing sequence numbers, segmenting large amounts of data, providing error recovery and retry, and multiplexing IP addresses to specific sockets (a socket refers to a port number combined with an IP address).
-TCP seeks to ensure messages are delivered and processed in the same order they are sent and uses SYNch requests & ACKnowledgement messages to establish a connection before sending data.
+TCP / Transmission Control Protocol: Transport layer of an Ethernet network that makes host-host communication possible.
+It does this by establishing host-client connections, for example: imposing flow-control; synchronizing sequence numbers; segmenting large amounts of data; providing error recovery and retry; and multiplexing IP addresses to specific sockets.
+(A socket refers to a port number combined with an IP address.)
+TCP ensures messages are delivered/processed in the same order in which they were sent.
+It uses SYNch requests & ACKnowledgement messages to establish a connection before sending data.

-- A TCP/IP or UDP/IP Stack refers to the complete set of networking protocols required to manage communication on a network and although only its two principal protocols are commonly indicated in its acronym, the reference to stack refers to all the protocols that are required to communicate on an Ethernet network.
-This stack of “software” uses the concept of groups of protocols at various layers that operate on a message that passes up/down the stack through adjacent layers with each layer doing its part for transmitting/receiving that message.
-Traditionally the OSI Model is said to have a seven-layer stack, while the modern Internet reference model or TCP/IP stack has four layers.
+TCP/IP or UDP/IP Stack: Complete set of networking protocols required to manage communication on a network.
+Although two principal protocols are indicated in the acronym, the reference to stack refers to all protocols required to communicate on an Ethernet network.
+This stack of “software” uses the concept of groups of protocols at various layers; the layers operate on a message that passes up/down the stack through adjacent layers.
+Each layer consequently does its part for transmitting/receiving that message.
+On the whole, the OSI Model has a seven-layer stack; while the modern Internet reference model or TCP/IP stack has four layers.